JoaquinCortezHub/kitecast-backend/README.md

 | :-------- | :------- | :-------------------------------- |
 | `spot`      | `String` | **Required**. parameter to look in the Unsplash db. |

-#### add(num1, num2)
+#### fetchPhotos(Spot: String)

-Takes two numbers and returns the sum.
+- This function takes the name of the searched spot and fetches an image from the Unsplah library.

 ## Lessons Learned

-This project taught me a couple of lessons regarding project structure and code organization.
-At first, when the codebase was small, I was coding at light-speed, creating new components and connecting them with existing ones, quickly implementing the basic logic to make the app work.
+This project taught me a couple of lessons on how server should be structured, how to make use of external API's and how to properly implement the MVC design pattern.

-Then, the project reached a stage where I was getting lost looking for the implementation of a component, the app started to behave in ways I didn't intend it to and navigating through the files was a nightmare.
+This project started as a basic app in which I wanted to learn how to code with Nest.js.
+I had previously studied Java in college, so the code structure in Nest was really familiar.

-After a quick structure re-arrangement, I learned that organizing the structure and logic of your code is as important as the code itself.
-The progress of the project was delayed a couple of days just because I had to re-organize the logic of my components to obtain the desired result.
-So yeah, from now on, Structure and logic first, then the code.
+Throughout this project, I learned some of Nest's most important features, like file structure, rate limiting and caching.
+I believe the abilities I acquired with this project, can help me implement secure, robust and scalable backend apps.

 ## Feedback